 European early music ensemble led by the Austrian theorbist and conductor Christina Pluhar, L’Arpeggiata and Barbara Furtuna perform “Maria”, a creation of the Corsican male vocal ensemble Barbara Furtuna and is based on the melody of La Carpinese, a traditional shepherds’ song from Carpino.
 The text of the song hints at the sorrows of the […]

 The early music ensemble L’Arpeggiata and Italian tenor Marco Beasley perform XVII century anonymous song La Carpinese, from the 2002 album “La Tarantella”.
-Dance: Anna Dego.
+Dancer: Anna Dego.
 Conductor: Christina Pluhar.
 Live performance at Versailles, 2004.

 Conducted by Christina Pluhar, the early music ensemble L’Arpeggiata plays Athanasius Kircher’s Tarantella Napoletana, Tono Hypodorico.
 A really good rendition of the historic piece, enjoy.